rolling-scopes-school/tasks/react/modules/tasks/final.md

 - History and analytics code should be lazy-loaded (so unauthenticated user won't download the code).
 - The section should be server-side generated: all request history and analytics are aggregated and rendered on the server, then sent to the client for display.
 - The section should display requests using links, on clicking on the link, user should be navigated to the respective section (RESTful client).
-- All request history and analytics information must be loaded from Firebase/Supabase for the logged in user.
+- All request history and analytics information must be loaded from **Firebase**, **Supabase**, or **Convex** for the logged in user.
 The information is written to the database from the server side after each request.
 - The following parameters must be stored for each request:
   - **Request Duration (Latency):** Time taken from sending the request to receiving the response.
   - **Response Status Code:** HTTP status code (e.g., 200, 404, 500) for each request.